hareeshav/iot-service/README.md

 - **Java**: The backend application is implemented using Java 21.
 - **Spring Boot**: Used for building the backend REST API and secure web service.
 - **Kafka**: A message broker used to handle real-time data streams from IoT devices.
 - **InfluxDB**: A time-series database used to store and query sensor data.
+Currently for demo cloud hosted service is used
-- **Docker Compose**: For containerizing the application, Kafka, and InfluxDB.
+- **Docker Compose**: For containerizing the application, Kafka.

 ## Local Setup